nvkiet/FTWCache/README.md

 # FTWCache
 FTWCache is a small utility libray to support caching data in the disk so you can pull them when you need.
-It is written in objective-c by [@khanlou](https://twitter.com/khanlou).
+The [original repo](https://github.com/FTW/FTWCache) is written in objective-c by [@khanlou](https://twitter.com/khanlou).
 It has two class methods for setting and retrieving data:

 ```swift
 class func setObject(data: NSData, forKey key:String)